 THE ABANDONED CASTLE IN HUNGARY

-‘Esterházy-kastély’ was built in 1760 for a Hungerian prince.
+‘Esterházy-kastély’ was built in 1760 for a Hungarian prince.
 Later it was used as a hospital until it was renovated to its original grandeur and transformed to a museum.

 The castle was built by architect Jakab Fellner from 1760 to 1776.
 Fellner was the most important Baroque architect of his generation in Hungary.

-After the Second World War the castle came in Soviet hands.
-As a result most of the inventory was stolen.
-Eventually the buildings were transformed into a hospital.
+After the Second World War, the castle came in Soviet hands.
+As a result, most of the inventory was stolen.
+The buildings were eventually transformed into a hospital.
 The last years, until 1999, the buildings were in use as a psychiatric hospital.